TLS® Stay Fit Kit

 The richest sources of dietary copper are organ meats, seafood, nuts, seeds, wheat bran cereal, whole grain products and cocoa products.
 Copper is an essential trace mineral.
 It supports nerve and immune health.

 Chromium is a trace mineral found naturally in some cereals, meats, poultry, brewer’s yeast, broccoli, prunes mushrooms, fish and beer.

 Manganese is a mineral found in large quantities in both plant and animal matter.
 The most valuable dietary sources of manganese include whole grains, nuts, leafy vegetables and teas.
 Manganese is concentrated in the bran of grains, which is often removed during processing.
 It supports healthy connective tissue and bones.

-Magnesium is a component of the mineralised part of bone.
-It also promotes the normal mobilisation and transportation of calcium, for further utilisation.
+Magnesium is a component of the mineralized part of bone.
+It also promotes the normal mobilization and transportation of calcium, for further utilization.
 It also supports in maintaining healthy muscle.
 Importantly, magnesium also supports the body’s ability to build healthy bones and teeth and promotes proper muscle development.
 Magnesium also promotes cardiovascular health.
 Magnesium supports the normal release of energy from food during metabolism and proper nerve function.
 Foods rich in magnesium include unpolished grains, nuts and green vegetables.
 Green, leafy vegetables are sources of magnesium.

 Iron (Pyrophosphate, SunActive® Fe)